Joseph-oderoh/Delani/README.md

 This Project is to help us practice and understand better the use of JQuery CSS and bootstrap learned so far
 ## Setup/Installation Requirements
 * You will first need to get into a browser or access to one most prefered chrome browser.
-* Navigate to GitHub locate the live link  on the About section.
+* Navigate to GitHub locate the live link  on the About section https://joseph-oderoh.github.io/Delani/.
 * Next click on the Delani live link to get a glimpse on what we have to offer.
 * This will direct you to a new tab displaying the details of the portforlio.